Fern flower: Tradition

-According to the myth, this flower blooms for a very short time on the eve of the summer solstice (celebrated on June 21 or sometimes July 7).
+According to the myth, this flower blooms for a very short time on the eve of the summer solstice (celebrated on June 21, June 23 and 24 or sometimes July 7).
 It brings fortune to the person who finds it.
-In some tales, it allows animal speech understanding.
-It is closely guarded by evil spirits and its picker can have earthly riches, which have never benefited anyone, so some leave it alone.
+In some tales, it allows humans to understand animal speech.
+It is closely guarded by evil spirits and though the one who succeeds in gathering it can receive earthly riches, that attainment has always brought ill luck, so some leave it alone.

 Estonian and Baltic

 In the Estonian, Lithuanian and Latvian tradition, the fern flower is supposed to appear only on the night of 23 to 24 June during the celebration of the summer solstice which is called Jāņi in Latvia, Joninės or Rasos in Lithuania, Jaaniõhtu or Jaaniöö in Estonia and juhannus in Finland.
 The celebration has pre-Christian origins.
 In addition to the idea that the finder of the fern flower will become rich or happy, here, the fern flower is sometimes perceived a symbol of fertility.
 During this supposedly magical night, young couples go into the woods "seeking the fern flower", which is most commonly read as a euphemism for sex.
 Sex can lead to pregnancy; the child could be thought of as the fern flower.

 Referring to this tradition, Papardes zieds ("fern flower" in Latvian) is the name of an NGO in Latvia that promotes education about matters pertaining to sexuality, fertility, and relationships.